bbanddd/ADDL/docs/ADDL_white_paper.md

 ## <a id="toc2.5">2.5 Modulation</a>
 As a result of nonlinear spatial normalization, the volumes of certain brain regions may grow, whereas others may shrink.
 In order to preserve the volume of a particular tissue (grey or white matter or CSF) within a voxel, a further processing step is incorporated.
 This involves multiplying (or modulating) voxel values in the segmented images by the Jacobian determinants derived from the spatial normalization step.
 In effect, an analysis of modulated data tests for regional differences in the absolute amount (volume) of grey matter, whereas analysis of unmodulated data tests for regional differences in concentration of grey matter (per unit volume in native space) (Ashburner and Friston, 2000).

+The project use [`createJacobianDeterminantImage`](https://www.rdocumentation.org/packages/ANTsR/versions/1.0/topics/createJacobianDeterminantImage) of AntsR as the modulation tool at this stage.

 ----
 [<p align='right'>*Back to Content*</p>](#toc_content)

 ## <a id="toc2.6">2.6 Smooth</a>
-The normalized, segmented images are smoothed using a 12-mm FWHM isotropic Gaussian kernel.
+The normalized, segmented images are smoothed using a 3-mm FWHM isotropic Gaussian kernel.
 This conditions the data to conform more closely to the Gaussian field model underlying the statistical procedures used for making inferences about regionally specific effects.
 Smoothing also has the effect of rendering the data more normally distributed (by the central limit theorem).
 The intensity in each voxel of the smoothed data is a locally weighted average of grey matter density from a region of surrounding voxels, the size of the region being defined by the size of the smoothing kernel (Ashburner and Friston, 2000).

+The project use [`fslmaths`](https://mandymejia.wordpress.com/fsl-maths-commands/) of FSL as the smooth tool at this stage.

 ----
 [<p align='right'>*Back to Content*</p>](#toc_content)